TexturePacker GUI Documentation

 Pivot Point

-The pivot point and 9-patch editor is available from the toolbar: Sprite settings .
+The pivot point and 9-patch editor are available from the toolbar: Sprite settings.
 The editor is only available for game development frameworks that are able to work with the settings.
 Such as Unity and cocos2d-x.

 Pivot point editor